Découvertes Gallimard: Case study of aestheticisation movement

 The aestheticisation of postmodern everyday life, according to sociologists Michel Maffesoli and Mike Featherstone, it seems to spring from two parallel movements rooted in modernity, the so-called "dual postmodern aestheticisation movement": first an aesthetic hedonism (Maffesoli) and second the trivialisation of art (Featherstone).
 The second movement is the result of the de-academisation and de-institutionalisation of art, thus "art is part of everyday life".
 Découvertes Gallimard is considered an example of 'art as part of everyday life' within this study.

 Pierre Marchand, Head of Gallimard Jeunesse who created the new kind of artistic encyclopaedia with a dynamic layout, that would be as much a magazine as an encyclopaedia.
 It has been commented by a Gallimard employee that Découvertes "seduces like a magazine but has the length of a book", kind of an objectified and specialised luxury magazine.
 A lot of work and research have been done on the reproduction of images and the choice of illustrations, often unpublished documents like antique engravings, old photos, on all types of themes.
 In this collection, all books share the same concept as to layout and looks, each book itself could become a work of art rather than only its substitute.
 It is coupled with up-to-date editing equipment, organisational innovations and a constant pursuit of higher printing quality at lower cost.
 A more friendship than business relationship between Marchand and the Italian printer Gianni Stavro has advanced the state of the art in printing.
 The suppliers of "Découvertes" are supposed to cooperate between themselves, "for instance, the French printer had a problem concerning the pigments, so the Italian printer invited him over to explain how he could solve the problem", explained by a Gallimard employee.

-Pierre Marchand might not be an "Artistic Master", but he is almost considered as such by his employees.
-"Découvertes"' staff work like a team, where everybody is concerned with everything at the same time.
-They share the same culture and values, their office is intentionally built like a vessel, with Marchand as captain on the bridge, and anyone, at any time, is free to contribute with his/her own ideas about authors, pictures, front covers..., and becomes leader of a project.
+Pierre Marchand's employees at Découvertes work as a team, sharing common culture and values.
+The office layout is modeled after a vessel, where Marchand serves as manager and employees are permitted to contribute ideas regarding authors, imagery, and cover designs, leading individual projects.